- July 2, 2025

 Trade Entry Confirmation Friend Or Foe

-- entry when price is in the zone including a pattern zone
+Entry with confirmation, and entry when price is in the zone (including pattern zones).

-If price is in your zone, you simply enter the position, set your stop, and let the trade work itself out.
+When price enters your predetermined zone, you simply execute the trade, set your stop loss, and allow the trade to develop naturally.

 Is trade confirmation a good thing?